Officers in the making

 Upon entry into the NROTC program, students are designated “midshipmen” and assigned to a squad and platoon within the NROTC Battalion.
-It is here that they learn basic military skills such as close order drill, time management, leadership, and the use of a chain of command.
+Here that they learn basic military skills such as close order drill, time management, leadership, and the use of a chain of command.

 Almost immediately, midshipmen are given responsibilities within the platoon and within a year, will have held a leadership or collateral billet within that platoon.
 The program curriculum is also designed to teach the midshipmen the Navy Core Values of honor, courage, and commitment.